Celebrating Manitoba Artists – with Fairmont Winnipeg

 Leslie Franklin

-Leslie Franklin’s vivid use of colour and loose, flowing style produces expressive, unconventional results.
-Working primarily in the medium of alcohol ink, her unique style combines elements of realism with free-flowing, non-traditional and vibrant colour, rendering unique interpretations of seemingly conventional subjects.
+Leslie Franklin is an award-winning Manitoba artist whose vivid use of colour and loose, flowing style produces expressive, unconventional results.
+Working primarily in the mediums of alcohol ink and watercolour, her unique style combines elements of realism with free-flowing, non-traditional and vibrant colour, rendering unique interpretations of seemingly conventional subjects.

-A recurring focus in Leslie's work is the exploration of animal interactions with their environment.
-This love for animals and nature was evident early on and led her to pursue a Bachelor of Science.
+A focus in Leslie's work is the exploration of human and animal interactions with their environment.
+This love for animals and nature was evident early on and, coupled with natural talent, garnered Leslie several art awards through province-wide school competitions.
+It also led her to pursue a Bachelor of Science degree, while subsequently growing her artistic talents through seminars and workshops with renowned watercolour artists.
+Her science background underpins her experimentation with interactions and combinations of mixed mediums.
 It is perhaps this scientific knowledge, combined with her mastery of working in this challenging medium, that place her alcohol ink paintings in a league of their own.

 I’D LOVE TO BUY SOME ART!